Retirees Finding Mountain Land for Sale in North Carolina

 Retire to NC for the Climate, Stay for the Culture

-While plenty of east coasters retire to Florida, North Carolina is home to its fair share of “halfbacks” who decide to move halfway back north after discovering that maybe every day doesn’t need to be a beach vacation day.
+While plenty of east coasters retire to Florida thanks to its options such as the florida retirement communities with golf courses, North Carolina is home to its fair share of “halfbacks” who decide to move halfway back north after discovering that maybe every day doesn’t need to be a beach vacation day.

 North Carolina is full of small towns with incredible charm and thriving performance and arts communities.
 Popular Asheville, NC is only about an hour from the South Mountains and filled with shops, incredible restaurants, and near-constant cultural activities.
 Thanks to its many public and private universities and colleges, retirees in North Carolina will also enjoy the benefits of living near academic communities with their attendant cultural, educational, and performance events and activities.